 The result is predictable: self-assessments get skipped, or completed in a rush, or filled out by a manager who's given up waiting.
 The part of the process most likely to generate useful employee perspective gets dropped.

 EPMS Mobile Full Parity changes the premise.
-Employees can now complete self-assessments, submit goals, and track their review progress entirely from a phone.
+Employees can now complete self-assessments, submit goals, and track their review progress entirely from a phone — on their own device, without requiring company email, VPN, or a desk.
 Managers can edit reviews, approve or reject goals, and submit for approval from mobile as well.
 The entire performance management workflow — not a simplified version of it, but the full feature set — is now available without a desktop.

 There's also a less obvious effect: when employees can see their goals and review status from their phones, performance management stops being something that happens to them once a year and starts being something they can actually track and engage with.
-That's the precondition for the process meaning anything.
+That's the precondition for the process meaning anything — and it's the same logic behind why learning and development strategy fails when it isn't embedded in daily work.
+The employee engagement infrastructure and the performance infrastructure share the same access barriers; solving one tends to unlock the other.

 The Language Problem: Generic Scales Produce Generic Feedback